 With these solutions, mechanical removal or addition of chemicals, there is no growth inhibiting for the new algae bloom, so they will reappear again.

-We present two sets of pictures, one from May 2017 before the application of ultrasound, and the others ones from end August 2017 in each you can see the results of the ultrasound use.
+We present two sets of pictures, one from May 2017 before the application of ultrasound, and the others from end August 2017.

 The equipment is easy to install and operate, the electrical consumptions are insignificant.